gesad-science/SEAMS-MAPER/docs/execution-README.md

 - Without Reasoning: stable but limited, heavy reliance on human intervention

 Together, they illustrate the trade-offs between autonomy, safety, and performance in self-adaptive systems.

+For more details about the logs and to obtain the full version, access the `results` folder.